Clinical Science and Psychopathology Research Program (CSPR)

 Clinical Training

-“Practica” are our applied clinical experiences, where clinical students learn to conduct assessments and interventions with patients in affiliated hospitals and clinics in the broader Twin Cities metropolitan area (with a population of more than 3 million).
-Clinical students are required to engage in a minimum of 450 hours of practicum training.
-Over 24 different community agencies participate in the practicum training, offering a variety of opportunities to develop applied assessment and treatment skills with different clinical populations.
+“Practica” are our applied clinical experiences, where clinical students learn to conduct assessments and interventions with patients in affiliated hospitals and clinics in the broader Twin Cities metropolitan area (a large metro area with >3 million inhabitants).
+Clinical students are required to engage in a minimum of 480 hours of practicum training.
+Over 45 different agencies participate in the practicum training, offering a variety of opportunities to develop applied assessment and treatment skills with different clinical populations.
 Participating practicum sites include:

 In order to receive a PhD with a specialization in clinical psychology, students are required to complete a one-year, full-time APA-approved clinical internship.
+This internship is usually completed in the 5th or 6th year of training.
 Students are encouraged to apply to internship sites that are members of the Academy of Psychological Clinical Science.

-If you are looking for a program that does not include training in clinical assessment or intervention, please consider the Personality, Individual Differences, and Behavior Genetics programs.
+Note: If you are looking for a program that offers similar course offerings and research experience, but does not include clinical assessment or intervention, please consider the Personality, Individual Differences, and Behavior Genetics program.

 Funding Opportunities